Michaelangel007/apple2_print_uint16/README.md

 6502 assembly code to print an unsigned 16-bit in 124 bytes ($7C).

+* No zero-page usage
+* Only 1 ROM entry point: COUT

 # Machine Code

 Copy/Paste into your favorite emulator.